Tel AvivTravel Guide

 While taxis are abundant and convenient, the cost adds up when you’re out and about in Tel Aviv.
 Public transport is definitely a more cost-effective option.
 The bus services are excellent, and although the routes can be confusing, many apps like Moovit now help visitors find their way easily.

 You can also easily hire a scooter or rent a car by the minute – the Auto-Tel city cars to be exact.
 And how about sightseeing from a train?
 Faster than a bus, and comfier, it’s a popular mode of transport.
 Tel Aviv has four train stations on the Aylon Highway and for the partygoers among you, there are nightlines.
-This means you don’t have to fork out all your vacation money in the wee hours to get back to your hotel.
+This means you don’t have to fork out all your holiday money in the wee hours to get back to your hotel.

 Let us help you organize your own wheels for exploring.
 Hire a car today.